Jafar Mosafer* and Ahad Mokhtarzadeh Pages 1323 - 1329 ( 7 )

 Objectives: In this study, doxorubicin (Dox) as a chemotherapy drug was entrapped into the Poly lacticco- glycolic acid (PLGA)-based nanoparticles (NPs).
 Then, the targeting ability of anti nucleolin AS1411 aptamer-targeted Dox-encapsulated PLGA-based NPs (AS1411-NPs) was investigated in high nucleolin-expressing C26 colon carcinoma and rat C6 glioma cell lines compared with low nucleolinexpressing mouse L929 cell line.

 Methods: We recently first assessed the existence of cell surface nucleolin of these three different cell lines by immunocytochemistry method.
 We found that a large amount of nucleolin was localized in the cytoplasmic membrane of C26 and C6 cell lines, with a very smaller amount on the surface of L929 cell line.

 Results: As a result, more rapidly internalization of AS1411-NPs into the C26 and C6 cells compared with L929 cells was verified.

 Conclusion: We think that AS1411-NPs, as a ligand, first bind to nucleolin, as a receptor, and then the receptor-ligand complex is more efficiently incorporated into the high nucleolin-expressing cell lines through receptor-mediated endocytosis pathway.

 Nucleolin, AS1411 aptamer, targeted delivery, internalization, PLGA, doxorubicin.

-Research Center of Advanced Technologies in Medicine, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Immunology Research Center, Tabriz University of Medical Sciences, Tabriz
+Research Center of Advanced Technologies in Medicine, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Department of Biotechnology, Higher Education Institute of Rab-Rashid, Tabriz